wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 - [Goobi](https://www.intranda.com/en/digiverso/goobi/goobi-overview/) - for digitisation workflow
 - [Archivematica](https://archivematica.org) - for born-digital archives workflow

-These services will need to provide accessions in the BagIt format, zip-compressed and uploaded to an S3 bucket.
+These services will need to provide assets in the BagIt format, zip-compressed and uploaded to an S3 bucket.
 They should then call an ingest API and provide a callback URL that will be notified when the ingest has succeeded or failed.

+When there is a distinction between archival and access assets, these should be submitted as separate bags.
+This allows storing archival assets and access assets in different kinds of storage.

 ### Storage

-All assets will be stored in S3 Infrequent Access and replicated to S3 Glacier.
-We will store a second replica in Azure Blob Storage with the Archive storage class.
+Archival bags will be stored in S3 with a Glacier storage class and replicated to Azure Blob Storage with the Archive storage class.
+Access bags will be stored in S3 with an Infrequent Access storage class.

-S3 Glacier storage will have versioning enabled, but we will only keep the most recent version in S3 Infrequent Access.
+AWS storage will have versioning enabled, but we will only keep the most recent version in Azure as it is intended only for worst case disaster recovery following a complete failure of AWS.

-The S3 Glacier version should be stored for every file.
-The S3 Glacier version of the tagmanifest should be used as the overall version of the bag.
+The underlying storage provider version should be stored for every file.
+The underlying storage provider version of the tagmanifest should be used as the overall version of the bag.

 #### Locations